-Nunc (Latin for “now”) is an organization devoted to presenting high-caliber performances of music of current, recent and older eras, through distinctive programming that highlights their innovations and contributions.
-By including contemporary and newly commissioned compositions in a context of historical continuity and evolution, Nunc enhances our sense of immediacy of the present and reveals the interrelation of works across time and divergent philosophies.
-Comprising a flexible collection of performers and artists, rather than a fixed ensemble roster, Nunc exposes listeners to important styles and developments up to those of our own day.
+Nunc (Latin for “now”) was founded by Artistic Director and violinist/violist Miranda Cuckson as an occasional concert series called “Transit Circle”.
+It was renamed and incorporated as a not-for-profit organization in 2012.
+Nunc is devoted to presenting highest-caliber performances of music of current, recent and older eras.
+Distinctive programming will highlight each era’s innovations and contributions.
+By including contemporary compositions in a context of historical continuity and evolution, Nunc enhances our sense of immediacy of the present and reveals the interrelation of works across time and divergent philosophies.
+Comprising a flexible collection of outstanding performers and artists, rather than a fixed ensemble roster, Nunc exposes listeners to important styles and developments up to those of our own day. www.nuncmusic.org

 In demand as soloist and chamber musician, Miranda Cuckson is renowned for her performances of a wide range of repertoire, from early eras to the most current creations.
 She is one of the foremost and most active violinist-interpreters of contemporary music.
 She leads a busily active life as a performer in major concert venues like Carnegie Hall, the Berlin Philharmonie, 92nd Street Y, Miller Theatre, and the Lincoln Center and Bard Festivals, as well as at universities, galleries and informal spaces.
 Following her CD of concertos by Korngold and Ponce, she made several recital CDs of American music, for which she was awarded grants from the Copland and Ditson funds: by Ralph Shapey (two-CD set), Donald Martino and Ross Lee Finney, and “the wreckage of flowers” featuring music by Michael Hersch.
 Her CD of Luigi Nono’s “la lontananza nostalgica utopica futura” was named a Best Classical Recording of 2012 by the New York Times.
 She has worked with many of today’s finest composers including Carter, Haas, Dutilleux, Sciarrino, Adams, Crumb, Lachenmann, Saariaho and Davidovsky.
 Over the last decade or so in New York, she has been involved in many adventurous music organizations in the city, as frequent performer and as presenter of concert events.